gralexrob1/gralexrob1/README.md

 - ⚡ Fun fact: ...
 -->

-I have a Master's Degree in Mathematics from Université Paris-Dauphine and a Master's Degree in Artificial Intelligence from CentraleSupélec.
+Master's Degree in Artificial Intelligence from CentraleSupélec.
-Final year student at CentraleSupélec.
+Master's Degree in Mathematics from Université Paris-Dauphine.

 I'm intereseted in the mathematical approach to artificial intelligence.

 🔭 Currently working on Graph Contrastive Learning.

 🌱 Currently learning about Artificial Intelligence (Deep Learning, NLP, Reinforcement Learning, Graph Learning, Computer Vision).

 📫 How to reach me: alexandre.robin81@gmail.com